Bloch-Beilinson conjectures for Hecke characters and Eisenstein cohomology of Picard surfaces: Preliminaries

-Coming back to our situation, the Weyl group $\CW$ of $\rG_{F}$ is isomorphic to the symmetric group on 3 elements.
-Denote by $\lambda$ a fixed character $(k_{1},k_{2})$ of $\mathrm{H}$.
-Then, for an element $w \in \CW$, we compute as follows the \q{twisted} Weyl action
+Coming back to our situation, the Weyl group $W$ of $\rG_{F}$ is isomorphic to the symmetric group on 3 elements.
+Fix a character $\lambda=(k_{1},k_{2},c,r)$ of $\rT_F$.
+Then, for an element $w \in W$, one computes that the \q{twisted} Weyl action